cosiner/flag/README.md

             only allowed when compiling a single package

       -ldflags 'flag list'
-            rguments to pass on each go tool link invocation.
+            arguments to pass on each go tool link invocation.
 ```
 # LICENSE
 MIT.